Vision-and-Learning-Lab-UAlberta/home/content/post/jingjing_neurips2021/index.md

 ---
-title: "Our paper \"Joint Semantic Mining for Weakly Supervised RGB-D Salient Object Detection\" is accepted by Neurips 2021"
+title: "Our paper \"Joint Semantic Mining for Weakly Supervised RGB-D Salient Object Detection\" is accepted by NeurIPS 2021"
 subtitle: ''
 summary: ''
 authors: